MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Obtain Torn from Oryx, try not to reuse the same MTG joke again
 - Kill all the Light-Eaters ASAP
 - Activate all 4 plates CCW, get the Brand Claimer buff
-- Brand the Vessel of Oryx, get mechanic eligibility buff
+- Claim the Vessel of Oryx's Brand, get mechanic eligibility buff
 - Continously deal damage to Oryx's chest to maintain damage eligibility
-- Plate runners go detonate Corrupted Light
+- Plate runners go detonate Corrupted Light to deal damage to Oryx
 - If Oryx is below 50%, complete the Shade minigame.
 - Repeat until final stand (~5% HP), shoot him during it